 My main LGBT role model within Enterprise would be Ashley Hever, the Talent Acquisition Director for the UK and Ireland.
-He was the first ever openly gay person to become a director within the company and I think it’s fantastic what he has achieved with Enterprise.
-I have been very fortunate to have met him at the National Student Pride Event held in 2018 and he has always welcomed me to get in touch if I ever required any support, assistance or advice.
+He was the first openly gay person to become a director within the company and I think it’s fantastic what he has achieved with Enterprise.
+I have been very fortunate to have met him at a National Student Pride Event and he has always welcomed me to get in touch if I ever required any support, assistance or advice.
 This is really important for me because I’m just starting out in my career with Enterprise and it’s great to know that there is someone like me in a Director position, so there is nothing stopping me from progressing and that just motivates me even more.
-It’s also means that I know that I have someone I can rely on to always be there when I need support or guidance and that brings me so much comfort.
+It also means that I know that I have someone I can rely on to always be there when I need support or guidance and that brings me so much comfort.

 What is the *one* thing that Enterprise does that ensures we work in a diverse and inclusive workplace?

 I feel Enterprise’s whole recruitment process ensures we work in a diverse and inclusive workplace.
-From our recruitment website with a page all about diversity and inclusion initiatives, to the interviews, I always felt like my sexuality was never a problem.
+From our recruitment website with a page all about diversity and inclusion initiatives to the interviews, I always felt like my sexuality was never a problem.
 I felt extremely comfortable straight away in my first telephone interview that I wouldn’t be judged for being gay.

-What changes / improvements you would like to make within Enterprise in order to make us a more diverse and inclusive workplace?
+What changes/improvements would you like to make within Enterprise in order to make us a more diverse and inclusive workplace?